 Friends of the Earth is showcasing specific examples of good practice in tackling climate change, but that doesn’t mean we endorse everything a council is doing.

 This case study was produced by Ashden and Friends of the Earth.
 It was originally published in October 2022 and was last updated in April 2024.
+Any references to national policy in this case study relate to policy under the previous government and reflect the policy context in which the council was operating at the time.

 Climate Action